 If you do decide to go, be very cautious.
 Avoid any demonstrations if they occur, and keep yourself informed as to what activity is taking place, every day.
 That's not to say you should stay in your hotel room the whole time you are there, but it's important to be vigilant in this volatile time.

-No I totally agree with Jesse Egypt now is not safest place however the circumstances are not as dangerous as its presented in the mass media especially in hurghada as it is far away from any areas with debates as well as the touristic places as I early said are highly secured by the army & police the red zones are in down town Cairo near tahrir square over 7 years ago
+No I totally agree with Jesse Egypt now is not safest place however the circumstances are not as dangerous as its presented in the mass media especially in hurghada as it is far away from any areas with debates as well as the touristic places as I early said are highly secured by the army & police the red zones are in down town Cairo near tahrir square almost 9 years ago

 Thank you for the comments, much appreciated!